 The frequency response consistency is great.
 You'll get a consistent sound once you get a good fit using the included ear tips and stability fins.

-These headphones have outstanding mid accuracy.
-The response is pretty flat and neutral, so in songs like Mitski's My Love, Mine All Mine, her vocals, as well as the soft instruments surrounding her voice, are present, natural, and clear throughout the track.
+These headphones have great compliance with our mid-range target.
+The response is pretty flat and neutral, so in songs like Mitski's My Love, Mine All Mine, her vocals and the soft instruments surrounding them are present, natural, and clear throughout the track.

-The peaks and dips performance of these buds is excellent.
-For the most part, the response is pretty flat and neutral, which means that the headphones can control their sound profile quite well.
+The peaks and dips performance of these buds is passable.
+Mostly, the response is pretty flat and neutral, which means that the headphones can control their sound profile quite well.
 There's a dip in the mid-mid, which affects the right driver, which nudges vocals and instruments to the back of the mix.
-A bump in the high-mid affects both drivers and harshens vocals and instruments.
-Another peak in the mid-treble makes sibilants like cymbals piercing.
+A bump in the low treble affects both drivers and helps the upper harmonics of vocals come through.
+The response becomes more erratic in the mid-treble, though, where a slight peak causes sibilants, like open hi-hat accents, to sizzle.
+It's followed by a sharp dip in the high treble that removes some of the brilliance from plucked acoustic guitars.

 The imaging performance is excellent.
 In the last few years, we've tested a few Samsung headphones with well-matched drivers (and solid imaging performance), indicating the manufacturer's quality control and ergonomics.
 Imaging varies across units, though.
 Our unit's L/R drivers are well-matched in group delay, which ensures tight bass and transparent treble.
 They're also well-matched in amplitude and frequency response, resulting in an even and balanced soundstage.
 That said, there are a couple of peaks in the phase response's mid-range, which causes shifts in the stereo image.
 It affects the staging of lower-range vocalists, but it's hard to spot.